-Many people know of Google Webmasters for site submissions and verifying robots files, sitemaps and indexing.
+Many people know of Google Search Console for site submissions and verifying robots files, sitemaps and indexing.
 Not enough people utilize the search statistics to get a clear strategy for their site content, though.

 Navigate to Statistics > Top Search Queries and you’ll find a fantastic data grid: